Love to Shop?

 Are you handy?
 Can you sew?
 Write a good resume?
 For those of us that aren’t or can’t, the gift of mending clothes, repairing a leaky faucet, or updating a resume would be MOST welcomed and appreciated!
 Some folks would truly love the gift of raking leaves, lawn mowing, dog walking, childcare, respite elder care, or home cooking.

-Children love a day-off from chores or extended bedtime coupons, or a maybe a one time, super duper room cleaning by a
+Children love a day-off from chores or extended bedtime coupons, or a maybe a one time, super duper room cleaning by a grown-up.

 Several free online templates exist for making your own gift coupons or you can free-style it using any number of reused materials.